LordMike/MBW.BlueRiiot2MQTT/README.md

 * Ability to cope with metrics databases, by reporting unchanged values
 * Creates sensors for each Blue device, with their battery status
 * Automatically polls closely to the Blue device's reportings, to get 'live' data
+* Ability to send commands to BlueRiiot2MQTT to interact with BlueRiiot.

 Todo: